samuelcolvin/notbook/README.md

 * perhaps in some scenarios slightly slower than running code in an existing python process (this is currently exacerbated by [this issue with bokeh](https://github.com/bokeh/bokeh/issues/10007))
+* probably some other stuff I can't think of right now
+* seriously I can't see the downsides of this relative to notebooks, please create and issue if you think differently

 ### Further enhancements